 What can you do to prevent coronavirus?

 General flu hygiene practices, including washing your hands regularly and covering your mouth and nose when coughing or sneezing, are simple ways to keep healthy.
 Extra measures include sanitizing commonly touched surfaces with antibacterial wipes or sprays.
-Also avoid close contact with people you may see coughing or sneezing.
+Also avoid touching your face and close contact with people you may see coughing or sneezing.

 When eating, be sure to thoroughly cook all meat and eggs.

-The number of confirmed cases and deaths below are a part of Johns Hopkins University's real-time map from their Center for Systems Science and Engineering department, unless otherwise noted.
+The number of confirmed cases and deaths below are according to Johns Hopkins University's real-time map from their Center for Systems Science and Engineering Department, unless otherwise noted.

-The overwhelming majority of coronavirus cases are still within mainland China, with over 80,000 confirmed cases and over 3,000 deaths.
+Initially, the overwhelming majority of coronavirus cases were within mainland China, with over 83,000 confirmed cases and 3,345 deaths.

 Elsewhere in Asia:

-In Japan, there are 511 confirmed cases and 17 deaths.
-In what became a major story surrounding the outbreak, a majority of the confirmed cases were on the Diamond Princess cruise ship that was recently quarantined while docked in the Yokohama port.
+In Japan, there have been over 9,200 confirmed cases and 190 deaths.
+In what became a major story surrounding the outbreak, many of the confirmed cases were initially on the Diamond Princess cruise ship that was quarantined while docked in the Yokohama port near Tokyo.
 Four passengers, who were taken off the ship and hospitalized passed away.
 They were all above 80 years old.
 Japan officials also decided to close schools amid the outbreak.

-The country — that has 45 cases of coronavirus — has banned entry to Chinese visitors and foreigners with a recent history of travel to China, as well as suspended most flights.
+Taiwan — which has 395 cases of coronavirus — has banned entry to Chinese visitors and foreigners with a recent history of travel to China, as well as suspended most flights.
 Those who have an urgent need to travel to Taiwan must appear at a consulate in their city and prove that they have not been to mainland China within the past 14 days.
 Those who have visited and were already granted visas are instructed to self-impose a quarantine; failure to do so is punishable by an almost $5,000 fine.
 Taiwan has also banned all cruise ships from docking at its ports.

 The United States:

-During a White House Press conference following the United States' first death in Washington state on Feb.
-29, the Trump administration subsequently asked the State Department to increase their travel advisory for infected parts of Italy and South Korea to a Level 4 "do not travel" warning.
+During a White House Press conference following the the passing of the first coronavirus-related death in Washington state, the Trump administration subsequently asked the State Department to increase their travel advisory for infected parts of Italy and South Korea to a Level 4 "do not travel" warning.

 As cases circulate around the country, the CDC has warned that many cases may be instances of “community spread,” which means “spread of an illness for which the source of infection is unknown.”